 In this example, it is required to calculate the flow through a Simple Exponential Device, which on this occasion is a V-Notch Weir.
-Ratiometric calculation will be used, there is no requirement for alarms and the flow rate is to be displayed in litres/second.
+Ratiometric calculation will be used, to use the customers declared maximum flow, there is no requirement for alarms and the flow rate is to be displayed in litres/second.
 The totaliser is to record the flow in cubic metres but is not to be displayed during RUN.

-The distance from the end of the transducer horn (dB Mach 3) to zero flow (P105) is 1 metre and max head (P704) is 0.4 metres, maximum flow(P705) is known to be 96.5 litres/second.
+The distance from the end of the transducer horn (dB Mach 3) to zero flow (P105) is 1 metre and max head (P704) is 0.4 metres, maximum flow (P705) is known to be 96.5 litres/second.

-To program the Flow 5 for Example 1 V-Notch Weir by using the Quick Setup menu proceed as follows.
+To program the Ultra 5 for Example 1 V-Notch Weir by using the Quick Setup menu proceed as follows.
+If required access the Program Mode, key in the passcode 1997 and press ENTER